Temple

 Not as a place — as a context

-The more often you return to the same Field, the same Drawer, the same Desk, the same forms of contact, the less energy is required to begin again.
+The more often you return to the same Field, the same Drawer, the same forms of contact, the less energy is required to begin again.

-Some days contact is clear.
-Some days it is quieter.
-Some days very little seems to happen at all.
+Some days almost nothing seems to happen at all.

-Temple allows all of those days to belong.
+Temple allows all of those days to belong to the same continuity.

 Temple and the Underfield